b0rjen/b0rjen/README.md

 - 👋 Hi, I’m @b0rjen
 - 👀 I’m interested in data and whatever comes with it.
 Hands-on learner.
-- 🌱 I’m currently learning data analysis, visualization, and frameworks.
-All of that with a python twist.
+- 🌱 I’m currently learning data analysis, visualization, and frameworks... with a python twist!
-- 💞️ I’m looking to collaborate with whoever wants to collaborate with me.
+- 💞️ I’m looking to collaborate with every nice person.
-- 📫 How to reach me through email: borja@borja.app , but feel free to reach me by twitter / linkedin (see below picture)
+- 📫 How to reach me through email: borja@borja.app , but feel free to reach me by twitter / linkedin
 - 🇪🇸 / 🇬🇧 󠁧󠁢󠁥󠁮󠁧󠁿- Spoken here

 <!---